 A survey of American history from the Colonial Era through the Civil War.
 Emphasis will be placed on the underlying trends and movements that helped to forge a nation and then threatened to tear it apart.
-Prerequisites: ENG 101 or ENG 101W with a "C" or better OR ENG 101 with concurrency.
+Prerequisites: ENG 101 OR ENG 101W with a 'C' or higher OR ENG 101 with concurrency.